 Any staff member who requires assistance with this Policy and Guidelines should first consult their Nominated Supervisor.
 Should further advice be required, staff should contact Recruitment Services at: Policy Purpose

 Australian Catholic University (ACU) attracts and retains high performing staff to achieve its strategic goals and who are aligned to the values and ethos of its Catholic Identity and Mission.
-The University achieves the alignment of University and staff utilising principles outlined in the Recruitment and Selection Policy (the Policy).
+The University achieves the alignment of University and staff utilising principles outlined in this policy.

-The Policy simultaneously ensures the University meets all legislative and regulatory obligations including the Higher Education Standards Framework (Threshold Standards), in the provision of well-managed operations, a culture of excellence and a workforce mix and profile appropriate to its business needs and sustainability.
+This policy simultaneously ensures the University meets all legislative and regulatory obligations, including the Higher Education Standards Framework (Threshold Standards), in the provision of well-managed operations, a culture of excellence and a workforce mix and profile appropriate to its business needs and sustainability.

 2. Scope of Policy

-This Policy applies to continuing and fixed-term appointments of Academic Level A to D and Professional staff Levels 1 to 9.
-The Recruitment and Selection Guidelines (the Guidelines) provide specific advice on normal practice.
+This policy applies to continuing and fixed-term appointments of Academic Levels A to E and Professional Staff HEW Levels 1 to 10 and should be read in conjunction with the Recruitment and Selection Procedure which provides specific advice on normal practice.

 3. Policy Statement